Synnotech-AG/Synnotech.RavenDB/README.md

 - `AsyncReadOnlySession` now directly implements `IAsyncReadOnlySession` instead of `IAsyncDisposable` and `IDisposable`
 - `AsyncSession` now supports an optional cancellation token on `SaveChangesAsync`.
 - more optional parameters in `AddRavenDb` and `InitializeDocumentStoreFromConfiguration`.

+## From 2.0.0 to 3.0.0

+Synnotech.RavenDB now references Synnotech.DatabaseAbstractions 3.0.0, thus you need to recompile.
+There are no breaking changes in the API.